shaik1002/biggitlabbomb/doc/development/fe_guide/view_component.md

   button that is still implemented with plain Haml, consider migrating it to use a ViewComponent.
 - If you decide to create a new component, consider creating [previews](https://viewcomponent.org/guide/previews.html) for it, too.
   This will help others to discover your component with Lookbook, also it makes it much easier to test its different states.

-### Preview layouts

-If you need to have a custom layout for your ViewComponent preview consider using these paths for the layout code:

-- `app/views/layouts/lookbook` — for your layout HAML file
-- `app/assets/javascripts/entrypoints/lookbook` — for your custom JavaScript code
-- `app/assets/stylesheets/lookbook` — for your custom SASS code

-Please note that JavaScript and SASS code has to be manually included in the layout.